SALE EXTENDED

 There are a few ways to set up a pass-through entity, and all accomplish the same purpose of avoiding double taxation.
 However, depending on the type of operation you run, one business structure may benefit you more than another.
 The types of pass-through entities include LLCs, S-corps, partnerships, and sole proprietorships.

 While LLCs, S-corps, and partnerships are all separate business structures, they all pass profits and losses directly to the owners.
+Learn more about the differences between an S-corp and an LLC.

 LLC

-LLCs provide owners (also known as members) limited liability.
+LLCs provide owners (also known as members) with limited liability.
 However, they are less susceptible to strict compliance requirements than a corporation.

 LLCs offer flexibility with taxation, where you can elect pass-through or corporation taxation.
 Note that the default taxation for single-member LLCs, a popular option for solopreneurs, is the same as sole proprietorships.